Travel.State.Gov >

 Faith-Based Travelers: See the following webpages for details:

-LGBTI Travelers: Same-sex acts are a crime in Samoa, with prison terms of up to seven years.
-The Crimes Ordinance 1961 and the more recent Crimes Act 2013, which came into effect in May 2013, criminalize same-sex acts.
+LGB Travelers: Same-sex sexual relations are a crime in Samoa, with prison terms of up to seven years.
+The Crimes Ordinance 1961 and the more recent Crimes Act of 2013 criminalize same-sex sexual relations.

 Students: See our Students Abroad page and FBI travel tips.